-On the DNR website www.mndnr.gov, click on education & safety and then under recreational vehicle safety classes find snowmobile Safety training.
-You may also call the DNR Information Center 1-888-646-6367.
+On the DNR website www.mndnr.gov, click on Education & Safety and then under Recreational Vehicle Safety Classes to find snowmobile safety training.
+You may also contact the DNR Information Center by email (info.dnr@state.mn.us) or by phone 1-888-646-6367.